 The contents of the file must be ASCII or UTF-8 with no BOM.
 Windows systems may use LF or CRLF line delimiters, while all other systems should use LF.
 Each line must be no more than 2047 bytes in length and consists of the following colon separated fields:

 Username : Password : UserId : GroupId : HomeDir : Options

 |Username||Up to 31 characters that will be matched against the username given by the client.
 It is best to avoid special characters and spaces.
 The first match will be used and a username found here will override any listing in the system database.|

 The plain or hashed text that the client's password must match.
 Password hashes can be generated using mkpasswd and are recommended for security.
-Unix systems require that a hash be a unix crypt string, while Windows systems require that a hash be 128-bit MD5.If this field is 13 or 32 characters it will be interpreted as a crypt or MD5 hash.
+Plain text passwords must not be 13, 32, or 80 characters in length as those strings will be interpreted as hashes.

 |UserId||If you specify a system user id number here, then all accesses matching Username will be performed with the privileges of this user id.
 Note that servedat must be started as root to set user ids.
 The value -1 is not valid on most systems and will be mapped to INT_MAX or UNINT_MAX.
 This field is ignored in Windows.|